Squeezing below the ground state of motion of a continuously monitored levitating nanoparticle: Conclusions

 \section{Conclusions}

 We have proposed a squeezing protocol (via frequency jumps) applied to a levitated nanoparticle subjected to continuous monitoring of its position.
-The dynamics of the system is influenced by the collisional, thermal, and photon-recoil noise, and influenced by the stochastic noise caused by the continuous measurement.
+The dynamics of the system is influenced by the collisional, thermal, and photon-recoil noises, and influenced by the stochastic noise caused by the continuous measurement.
 We have estimated the potential for achieving large squeezing of the considered massive quantum system, considering parameters from recent experiments.
 We have found that while the photon-recoil noise plays a dominant role, in the high quality-factor regime, the position spread of the system can still be squeezed below the ground state variance.
 The backaction from continuous measurement does not help squeezing performances.
 Our study addresses the engineering of genuine quantum resources for sensing and metrology in levitated optomechanics, while also providing a route to the achievement of states that will be crucial for investigations on the foundations of quantum mechanics.
+The method illustrated here will benefit of the combination with control methods based on the modulation of the environmental properties as proposed in Ref.~\cite{delCampo2020}.
+Another possible direction of exploration goes along the line of embedding the oscillator in a continuously monitored optical cavity, as in Ref.~\cite{Genoni2015}.
 The closeness of our assessment to experimental reality paves the way to a ready implementation of the scheme.

 \acknowledgments We acknowledge support by the European Union's Horizon Europe EIC-Pathfinder project QuCoM (101046973), the Leverhulme Trust (grants RPG-2022-57 and RPG-2018-266), the Royal Society Wolfson Fellowship (RSWF/R3/183013), the UK EPSRC (grants EP/W007444/1, EP/V035975/1, EP/V000624/1, EP/X009491/1, EP/T028424/1), the Department for the Economy Northern Ireland under the US-Ireland R\&D Partnership Programme, and the PNRR PE National Quantum Science and Technology Institute (PE0000023).
 We further acknowledge support from the QuantERA grant LEMAQUME, funded by the QuantERA II ERA-NET Cofund in Quantum Technologies implemented within the EU Horizon 2020 Programme